 How to reach?

-Patrika Gate is open 24 hours but best visited from morning to evening with enough sunlight.
+Patrika Gate is open 24 hours but is best visited from morning to evening with enough sunlight.
 Visitors often report that the worst time to visit this place is during sunrise or sunset when pre-wedding photographers and couples swarm this place.

 Entrance Fee